pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 Also unlike numpy, PyTorch Tensors can utilize GPUs to accelerate their numeric computations.
-To run a PyTorch Tensor on GPU, you simply need to cast it to a new datatype.
+To run a PyTorch Tensor on GPU, you simply need to specify the correct device.

 Here we use PyTorch Tensors to fit a third order polynomial to sine function.
 Like the numpy example above we need to manually implement the forward